-Despite progress, the 2015 Millennium Development Goal target to halve the proportion of the population without access to improved sanitation facilities will most likely be missed.
+Despite progress, the 2015 Millennium Development Goal target to halve the proportion of the population without access to improved sanitation facilities was missed by almost 700 million people.

-Some 14% of the global population is forced to defecate in the open.
-Nine out of 10 people who do this live in rural areas.
-However the number defecating in the open in towns and cities is gradually increasing as urban populations grow without a corresponding expansion of sanitation facilities.
+Some 13% of the global population is forced to defecate in the open.
+Nine out of 10 people who do this live in rural areas but the number defecating in the open in towns and cities is gradually increasing as urban populations grow without a corresponding expansion of sanitation facilities.

 Sanitation and health

 Diarrhoea remains a major killer but is largely preventable.
-For example, better water, sanitation and hygiene could prevent the deaths of some 360 000 children aged under 5 each year.
+Better water, sanitation and hygiene could prevent the deaths of 361 000 children aged under 5 each year.

 Open defecation perpetuates a vicious cycle of disease and poverty.
 The countries where open defection is most widespread have the highest number of deaths of under-5s as well as the highest levels of malnutrition and poverty, and big disparities of wealth.

 Benefits of improving sanitation